turboszyszka/o-mnie/README.md

 * Team player;
 * Able to work independently;
 * High attention to detail;
-* Strives to find the cause of an issue
+* Strives to find the cause of an issue;
+* Knowledge of ISTQB FL

 ## Experience